The Weyl Curvature Tensor, Cotton-York Tensor and Gravitational Waves: A covariant consideration: The 1+3 perturbations formalism and general equations

-{ \it The Weyl tensor and gravitational waves}: We note that equation (\ref{CS}) gives \ba D^{b} (\sigma^{S}_{ab}+\sigma^{V}_{ab}+\sigma^{T}_{ab})=\frac{2}{3} (D_{a}\Theta)^{S}+\frac{2}{3} (D_{a}\Theta)^{V},\ea which means that $D^{b} \sigma^{T}_{ab} =0$, as we would expect.
-But in order to isolate the tensor part, one should take the curl of equation (\ref{D1}) and use the relevant commutation\cite{RM1,HVE1} relation to get which is effectively the divergence of equation (\ref{CS}).
-We see that $\sigma^{T}_{ab}$ sources the divergence-free $H_{ab}$. $H_{ab}$ forms a closed wave equation: \ba\ddot{H}_{ab}-D^{2}H_{ab}+\frac{7}{3}\dot{H}_{ab}+\frac{2}{3}\Theta^2 H_{ab}=0.\ea This makes the magnetic part of the Weyl tensor a natural choice for characterizing gravitational waves.
-But one would argue that $\sigma_{ab}$ has these very characteristics, so why not use sigma?
-The answer to this question lies in equation (\ref{D1}) where the divergence of the full shear tensor is sourced by the gradient of expansion.
+We note that equation (\ref{CS}) gives \ba D^{b} (\sigma^{S}_{ab}+\sigma^{V}_{ab}+\sigma^{T}_{ab})=\frac{2}{3} (D_{a}\Theta)^{S}+\frac{2}{3} (D_{a}\Theta)^{V},\ea which means that $D^{b} \sigma^{T}_{ab} =0$, as we would expect.
+But in order to isolate the tensor part, one should take the curl of equation (\ref{D1}) and use the relevant commutation\cite{RM1,HVE1} relation, with the scale factor correctly accounted for, to get which is effectively the divergence of equation (\ref{CS}).
+We see that $\sigma^{T}_{ab}$ sources the divergence-free $H_{ab}$.
+It is easy to show by taking the time derivative of equation (\ref{S}), using equation (\ref{E}) and a linearized commutation \ba (\curl T_{ab})^{.}=\curl\dot{T}_{ab}-\frac{1}{3}\Theta\curl{T}_{ab}, \ea that $H_{ab}$ forms a closed wave equation: \ba\ddot{H}_{ab}-D^{2}H_{ab}+\frac{7}{3}\Theta\dot{H}_{ab}+(\frac{2}{3}\Theta^2 - 2p)H_{ab}=0.\ea As shown in \cite{Challinor}, one can express this in mode expansion by using the following parity tensor harmonics, $H_{ab}=l^{-2}\Sigma_{\kappa}(\kappa)^2(H_{\kappa}Q^{(k)}_{ab}+ \bar{H}_{\kappa}\bar{Q}^{(k)}_{ab})$, where $Q_{ab}, \bar{Q}_{ab}$ are the dual tensor harmonics for the different parities and $l$ the scale-factor.
+The expansion for the electric parity yields The magnetic parity will have a similar structure.
+Since we are not intending to solving this equation but rather to compare it to the gravitational wave equation in other formalism, it suffices to say that the two scale factor terms in the last bracket can be replaced using Friedmann equations.
+This is comparable to the tensor perturbations, $H^{(2)}_{T}$, in the Bardeen's formalism \cite{Bardeen} namely where $l$ is the scale factor, $K$ is the spatial curvature of the FRLW model and $\kappa$ is the wave number (which has a physical significance when $K$=0).
+Please note that $H_{\kappa}$ and $H_{T}$ are not the same tensor.
+This aside, the analogous nature of the two tensor equations makes the magnetic part of the Weyl tensor a natural choice for characterizing gravitational waves in the 1+3 formalism \cite{Lesame1, Lesame2}.
+But one would argue that $\sigma_{ab}$ has these very characteristics, so why not use $sigma_{ab}$?
+The answer to this question lies in equation (\ref{D1}) where it is clear that divergence of the full shear tensor is sourced by the gradient of expansion which has a scalar contribution.
 This, however, does mean that $\sigma^{T}_{ab}$ cannot characterize gravitational waves.
-If one can extract the pure tensor part (which can be done \cite{CC2}), one can study gravitational waves using the $\sigma^{T}_{ab}$.
+If one can extract the pure tensor part (which can be done \cite{CC1}), one can indeed characterize gravitational waves using the $\sigma^{T}_{ab}$.
 What about $E_{ab}$?
-It is often said that for gravitational waves to exist we require that $D^{b}H_{ab}=0$ and $D^{b}E_{ab}=0.$ One would then expect $E_{ab}$ to play a role similar to that of $H_{ab}$ in the study of gravitational waves but for the following reasons: \begin{enumerate} \item The divergence is sourced by density perturbations as in equation (\ref{CE}), and \item It does not form a closed second order wave equation i.e \end{enumerate} But since $E_{ab}$ is linked to $\sigma_{ab}$, which sources $H_{ab}$ that characterizes gravitational waves, does it not following that we loose information by not considering the contribution of $E_{ab}$ to the gravitational waves?
+It is often said that for gravitational waves to exist we require that $D^{b}H_{ab}=0$ and $D^{b}E_{ab}=0.$ One would then expect $E_{ab}$ to play a role similar to that of $H_{ab}$ in the description of gravitational waves.
+This being said, $E_{ab}$ has the following characteristics;\begin{enumerate} \item The divergence is sourced by density perturbations as in equation (\ref{CE}), and \item It does not form a closed second order wave equation i.e \end{enumerate} unless one considers an empty ($\mu=0$) universe as was done in \cite{Hawking}. $E_{ab}$, which could be expanded using tensor harmonics \cite{Challinor}, is linked to $\sigma_{ab}$ which sources $H_{ab}$ that characterizes gravitational waves, does it not following that we loose information by not considering the contribution of $E_{ab}$ to the gravitational waves?